greenya/SpaceLib/README.md

     draw_sprite(character_sprite.anim.seq["walk"], rect, tint)
     simple animation has single sequence named "default"

-TODO: [?] raylib/res: audio: maybe add support for variations, e.g. book_flip-1, book_flip-2, book_flip-3 should be single sound "book_flip" with 3 variations; need thinking how to make it, but the idea is to use rl.PlaySound(app.res.sounds["bool_flip"]) and get random variation
+TODO: [?] raylib/res: audio: maybe add support for variations, e.g. book_flip-1, book_flip-2, book_flip-3 should be single sound "book_flip" with 3 variations; the idea is to use rl.PlaySound(app.res.sounds["bool_flip"]) and get random variation
     // [?] maybe we need "spacelib:raylib/audio" package to have "play_random(list: [] rl.Sound)"
-    // ...maybe not // -- needs thinking
+    // ...maybe not
     // [?] maybe just load "book_flip-1" as "book_flip", and extend Sound struct to have
     // "variations: [dynamic] rl.Sound"; keep "using sound_rl" so its possible to just
     // rl.PlaySound() the Sound value directly.